hawkticehurst/stellar/README.md

 ## License

-This is licensed under [MIT](./LICENSE).
+This project is licensed under [MIT](./LICENSE).
 Feel free to use, remix, and adapt the code found this repo in your own projects.